Popular

 The solution: Use proper follow-up etiquette.

-It's important to remember that the interview doesn't end until you have sent a follow-up thank-you letter.
+It's important to remember that the interview doesn't end until you have sent a follow-up thank-you note.
 Susan Adams of Forbes advises applicants to send a follow-up letter as soon as possible.
 If you wait too long, other prospective employees might beat you to it.

 While sending a handwritten note is a nice thought, it takes much too long for the employer to receive it.
 So email is always the best choice for sending your follow-up thank-you note.
 It's also a nice touch if you add a high point from the interview in your message.